B.A., University of Massachusetts at Amherst, 1989

 My broad research agenda is to examine socioemotional development - particularly in adolescence - from dynamic systems (DS) and developmental psychopathology perspectives.
 Specifically, my research focuses on the regulation of emotion, particularly shame and anxiety, as evidenced by changes in self-reported feelings, autonomic psychophysiology, and behavioural expressions.
 To pursue this agenda, I am interested in developing and applying methods that are best suited for the analysis of processes of change.
 I also develop and distribute software for state space grids, a technique used often in my research (www.statespacegrids.org).
-See my lab page for details of current projects.
+See the Adolescent Dynamics Lab page for details of current projects.

 Google Citations page

-Hollenstein, T. (in press).
+Hollenstein, T. (2015).
 This time, it’s real: Affective flexibility, time scales, feedback loops, and the regulation of emotion.
 Emotion Review.

-Koval, P., Butler, E., Hollenstein, T. Lanteigne, D., & Kuppens, P. (in press).
-Emotion Regulation and the Temporal Dynamics of Emotions: Effects of Cognitive Reappraisal and Expressive Suppression on Emotional Inertia.
-Cognition and Emotion.
+Koval, P., Butler, E., Hollenstein, T. Lanteigne, D., & Kuppens, P. (2015).
+Emotion regulation and the temporal dynamics of emotions: Effects of cognitive reappraisal and expressive suppression on emotional inertia.
+Cognition and Emotion, 29, 831-851.

-van der Giessen, D., Hollenstein, T., Hale, W. W., Koot, H. M., Meeus, W., & Branje, S. (in press).
+van der Giessen, D., Hollenstein, T., Hale, W. W., Koot, H. M., Meeus, W., & Branje, S. (2015).
 Emotional Variability in Mother-Adolescent Conflict Interactions and Internalizing Problems of Mothers and Adolescents: Dyadic and Individual Processes.
-Journal of Abnormal Child Psychology.
+Journal of Abnormal Child Psychology, 43, 339 - 353.

 Eastabrook, J., Flynn, J. J., & Hollenstein, T. (2014).
 Internalizing symptoms in female adolescents: Associations with emotional awareness and emotion regulation.
 Journal of Child and Family Studies, 23, 487 - 496.